 Requirements for NBHRF Establishment Grant Applications

 · Investigators must have obtained peer-review comments and scored the equivalent of 3.75 or above to be granted;

-· Grant applications must be complete (including all required signatures) and completed & submitted online (The complete application must be submitted via the ONLINE process ONLY) through the New Brunswick Health Research Foundation website;
+· Grant applications must be complete (including all fields with an asterisk (*), Short Abstract and required signatures) and completed & submitted online (The complete application must be submitted via the ONLINE process ONLY) through the New Brunswick Health Research Foundation website;

 · Only the peer-reviewed assessment will be accepted (emailed to email@example.com) after the initial submission;